 Touring gloves offer all-season protection.
 They are made with breathable material that keeps your hands cool in the summer and are reinforced with waterproof membranes to keep your palms dry in the rainy season.
 They also have a heavy-duty construction that can hold up to year-round use.

-American-based Hugger Glove has been a manufacturer of high-quality men and women’s gloves since 1993.
+American-based Hugger Glove has been a manufacturer of high-quality men's and women’s gloves since 1993.
 Its gloves are widely used in the automotive and weightlifting industry.
 It also makes accessories, like scarves and bags.
-Some of its best-selling leather motorcycle gloves are the Hugger Glove Motorcycle Gloves and the Hugger Summer Touring Choppers.
+Some of its best-selling leather motorcycle gloves are the Hugger Women's Air Cooled No Sweat Knit Extreme Comfort Fingerless Riding Gloves and the Hugger Summer Touring Choppers.

 Since 1991, Mechanix Wear has specialized in making gloves for the automotive, construction, defense, mining, oil, and gas industries.
 It also makes other apparel, like shirts, aprons, and heat sleeves.
 Some of its best tactical biker gloves with hard knuckles are the Mechanix Wear Tactical Gloves and the Mechanix Wear M-Pact Framer Gloves.